johnpryan/tavern/README.md

-A static site generator for blogs, written in Dart.
+A static site generator for blogs with Dart support

 ## Getting Started